Alternate Rogue: Expanded

 Prerequisites: alchemist's supplies proficiency

-As an action, you can expend one Exploit Die to use a set
+As an action, you expend an Exploit Die and use alchemist's supplies to craft a Smoke Bomb which uses the rules here:

-of alchemist's supplies to craft one Smoke Bomb.
-It retains potency until the end of your next long rest, but you cannot regain this Exploit Die until this Smoke Bomb is spent.
+Consumable.
+The Smoke Bomb retains its potency until the end of your next long rest, then it becomes unusable.
+You cannot regain the Exploit Die you spent to create this Smoke Bomb until this Smoke Bomb is spent or destroyed.

-With the Use an Object action, a creature can throw this Smoke Bomb at a point it can see within 60 feet.
-It explodes on impact, creating a 20-foot-radius sphere of smoke, which spreads around corners, centered on the impact.
+Using the Bomb.
+Any creature can take the Use an Object action to throw this Smoke Bomb at a point within 60 feet.
+It explodes on impact.
+A 20-foot-radius sphere of smoke, which spreads around corners, centered on the impact.
 The smoke heavily obscures the area and lasts for 10 minutes.
 It can be dispersed by a moderate wind of at least 10 miles per hour.

 Streetwise